jgarciasacristan/evercam-gateway/README.md

 This process then is manual, or semi-manual, tedious, unreliable and insecure.
 Enter the Gateway.

 It connects to the API on port 443 (HTTPS) and to the VPN on port 80 (tunnelled).
 It automatically finds the 5 cameras and detects their configuration.
 It creates forwarding rules on its own local ports for the 5 cameras (10 ports in all usually, giving access to HTTP and RTSP on each device).
-These ports are the directly accessible over the VPN by the Evercam Platform which can securely injest and process media, as well as directly send commands and data to the cameras - again over an encrypted connection.
+These ports are then directly accessible over the VPN by the Evercam Platform which can securely ingest and process media, as well as directly send commands and data to the cameras - again over an encrypted connection.

 The Gateway is automatic, reliable and secure.